Log-file Management

 - …preceding

-only messages with specified priority will be selected - …preceding
+=only messages with specified priority will be selected - …preceding

-selects messages except those with the defined priority none
+!selects messages except those with the defined priority none…for facilities with no given priorities

 - …preceding

-…define all facilities or priorities,
+*…define all facilities or priorities,…define multiple facilities and priorities;…combine multiple selectors

 kern.* # all kernel messages